MadLadSquad/UntitledImGuiFramework/README.md

 plugins in mutiple languages, the user-facing API has a separate, completely C version that can be used to develop applications too!

+Through this effort, as well as through libraries and tools like [dear_bindings](https://github.com/dearimgui/dear_bindings) and [cimgui\_extra](https://github.com/MadLadSquad/cimgui_extra), both the modules and the framework APIs have a C coverage of around 97%.

-Simply write the required bindings to your language or generate them automatically from C using a relevant tool.
-As long as you have the main engine library compiled you should easily be able to write applications in C or any other programming language that supports C style functions.
-C and C++ ABI stability of the core is generally guaranteed.
+This focus on cross-compatibility allows developers to simply write the required bindings to their desired languages, and as long as they have the main engine library compiled, they should be able to to easily write applications in C or any other programming language that supports C style functions.

 ### Native plugin support
 The framework has native support for plugins with a handy plugin manager and interface that make it easy to make your application